 How to cope with Seasonal Affective Disorder in recovery.

-My annual depression — Seasonal Affective Disorder — has just started to rear its ugly head this week.
-As autumn approaches each year, I slowly retreat, and leaving my apartment feels like I have to wade through molasses just to open the door.
-The hardest part is that I know what I have to do to take care of myself, it just feels impossible to make it happen.
+My annual depression—Seasonal Affective Disorder—has just started to rear its ugly head this week.
+As autumn approaches each year, I slowly retreat.
+When leaving my apartment, it feels like I have to wade through molasses just to open the door.
+The hardest part is that I know what I have to do to take care of myself.
+It just feels impossible to make it happen.

-Seasonal Affective Disorder (SAD) is a type of depression, that typically occurs in late autumn and ends as the seasons change in spring.
-Although some people can suffer with SAD in the spring and summer months too.
+Seasonal Affective Disorder (SAD) is a type of depression that typically occurs in late autumn and ends as the seasons change in spring.
+But some people can suffer with SAD in the spring and summer months, too.
 Symptoms are similar to depression: low mood, sadness, a feeling of hopelessness, irritability, craving carbohydrates, low energy and little motivation to get out, feeling tired and sleeping more than usual, and a loss of interest in pleasurable activities.

 According to the National Institute of Mental Health, you are more likely to suffer with SAD if family members have a history of depression.
 SAD is also more common in women, people who live far away from the equator, and in young people.
 It is not entirely clear what causes SAD, but researchers believe that sufferers have an imbalance in brain chemicals (the neurotransmitter serotonin), their bodies produce too much of the sleep hormone that regulates sleep (melatonin), and they don’t have enough vitamin D.

-Given my propensity to stay inside — and do nothing but lay in bed, watch Netflix, and eat carbs — I have to make a concerted effort to increase my self-care activities.
-That includes:
+Given my propensity to stay inside—and do nothing but lie in bed, watch Netflix, and eat carbs—I have to make a concerted effort to increase my self-care activities.
+For me, that includes:

-This year I’m also investing in a light therapy alarm clock to wake me naturally up each day – I need to do everything I can because getting out of bed right now feels like I have weights attached to my limbs.
+This year I’m also investing in a light therapy alarm clock to wake me naturally up each day.
+I need to add this extra support, because getting out of bed right now feels like I have weights attached to my limbs.

-I’ve also started to make a comforting stew each week to make sure that I have healthy food prepared when I really can’t face cooking.
+I’ve also started to make a comforting stew each week.
+This ensures that I have healthy food already prepared on days I really can’t face cooking.
 My whole chicken and barley stew is my favorite right now.
 Packed with nutrients to enhance my immunity and keep my energy levels up, this stew is also hearty enough to provide a sense of warmth and comfort on those dark days.
 You’ll find the recipe below.